art3mes/typo---fe/README.md

 ## 💡 What is it actually?

-**typo😔** is a realtime multiplayer typing competition app made with love and just a pinch of chaos.
+**typo** is a realtime multiplayer typing competition app made with love and just a pinch of chaos.

 Here's what it does: